Shentia/Shentia/README.md

 - 🎨 Contributor to [Storybook.js](https://storybook.js.org/) - Helping improve the developer experience
 - 📺 YouTube Content Creator at [Code with Keys](https://www.youtube.com/@codewithkeys)
 - 👨‍🏫 Sharing knowledge and tutorials with the developer community
-- 🖱️ Creator of Mouse Mover for macOS
-- 🎯 Developer of YouTube Focus Mode Chrome Extension

 ## 📫 Let's Connect!